 Today is Earth Day and I'd like to tell about the process of creating my book 'Can You Hear Me?'

 I enjoy spending time outdoors and nature has always been a huge source of inspiration for me.
 The idea for this book came to me when I was living in Montenegro.
-Its beautiful nature - the sea, the mountains, the wildlife - made me very happy and invigorating.
+Its beautiful nature made me very happy and invigorating and inspired me to make a picture book that would celebrate the joy of being in nature.
+I wanted to tell both children and parents how important it is not to lose touch with it and I wanted to do this in a simple and poetic way.

 I started the work by creating a storyboard with rough thumbnails and text to show my idea to the publisher.